The-3-Devs/BlazeVortex/CONTRIBUTING.md

     ```

 3. **Make Changes**
-    Implement your changes and ensure your code follows our previous design patterns
+    Implement your changes and ensure your code follows our previous design patterns (Read README.MD to set up)

 4. **Add and Commit Your Changes**
     Make sure to write a descriptive commit message: